 The primal-dual scheme has been used to provide approximation algorithms for many problems.
 Goemans and Williamson gave a $(2 - \frac{1}{n-1})$ -approximation for the Prize-Collecting Steiner Tree Problem that runs in $O(n^3 \log n)$ time.
 Johnson, Minkoff and Phillips proposed a faster implementation of Goemans and Williamson's algorithm.
-We give a proof that the approximation ratio of this implementation is exactly 2.
+We give a proof that the approximation ratio of this implementation is exactly 2 (in the worst case).